-- · Do not touch glass until it is cooled - · NEVER allow children to touch glass - Keep children away - CAREFULLY SUPERVISE children in same room as stove. - Alert children and adults to hazards of high temperatures.
-High temperatures may ignite clothing or other - flammable materials.Keep clothing, furniture, draperies and other flammable - Keep clothing, furniture, draperies and other flammable materials away.
+- · Do not touch glass until it is cooled. - NEVER allow children to touch glass. - Keep children away. - CAREFULLY SUPERVISE children in same room as stove. - Alert children and adults to hazards of high temperatures.
+High temperatures may ignite clothing or other flammable materials. - Keep clothing, furniture, draperies and other flammable materials away.